We may earn money or products from the companies mentioned in this post.(Last Updated On: August 27, 2022)

-Simply add the chocolate chips, nut butter of choice (I like almond but peanut butter is also delicious), coconut milk, espresso powder, salt and maple syrup to a microwave safe bowl.
+Simply add the chocolate chips, almond or peanut butter, coconut milk, espresso powder, salt and maple syrup to a microwave safe bowl.

-Heat in 15 second increments, stirring in between so the nut butter does not burn, until smooth and well combined.
+Heat in 15 second increments, stirring in between, until smooth and well combined.

 If you don’t want to use a microwave, you could also use the double-boiler method by placing a pan with an inch of water over medium heat, and placing the bowl with the truffle ingredients on top.